repository-preservation/lcmap-mastodon/README.rst

    -v /localardpath/data:/data

+And the following environment variables:

-The ${ARD_PATH} environment variable is used by a glob function to determine what ARD tarballs are available for a given Tile ID.
+${ARD_PATH} is used by a glob function to determine what ARD tarballs are available for a given Tile ID.
 The value is determined by the directory structure where the ARD is kept

 Analysis Ready Data (ARD) are expected to be organized by Landsat Mission.
 From the mounted dir, the directory structure should mirror this: